mmmangooo/Milestone-Project2/README.md

 # Hiking at Södertörn

-This site is built for educational purposes only.
-It is the Milestone Project 2 for the Software Development Diploma course at Code Institute, and it is aimed to display my understanding of Javascript and how it can be used to build interactive websites.
+This site is the Milestone Project 2 for the Software Development Diploma course at Code Institute, and it is aimed to display my understanding of Javascript and how it can be used to build interactive websites.

 [A live version of the website can be viewed here](https://mmmangooo.github.io/Milestone-Project2/)